skip to content

 Read the policy

-The MRC expects valuable data arising from MRC-funded research to be made available to the scientific community with as few restrictions as possible so as to maximize the value of the data for research and for eventual patient and public benefit.
-Such data must be shared in a timely and responsible manner.
-Full MRC guidance on data sharing.
+Data must be made available with as few restrictions as possible, to maximise the value of the data, improve research reproducibility and for patient and public benefit.
+Data must be shared in a timely and responsible manner.
+Peer-reviewed publications must include a data access statement.

 NERC